thrash-lab/viability_test/README.md

     Your estimated viability of your taxon of interest was:                 0.900%

     After 999 simulations:
-    The median number of positive (not taxon-specific) wells was:           42530 (42362-42684, 95%CI) The median number of wells inoculated with one cell was:                13525 (13348-13720, 95%CI) The median number of wells containing your taxon of interest was:       4759 (4632-4889, 95%CI) The median number of pure wells for your taxon of interest was:         6 (2-12, 95%CI)
+    The median number of positive (not taxon-specific) wells was:           42527 (42371-42682, 95%CI) The median number of wells inoculated with one cell was:                13534 (13342-13730, 95%CI) The median number of wells containing your taxon of interest was:       4761 (4640-4888, 95%CI) The median number of pure wells for your taxon of interest was:         7 (2-12, 95%CI)
 ```

-So, if you inoculated 50,000 wells, you would observe 2-12 taxon specific positive wells of growth.
+In that situation, we would need to inoculate 50,000 wells to have a good shot at culturing your target taxon.
 That would be a good time to start thinking about enrichment culturing or playing around with medium to improve viability!